N,N-Diisopropylethylamine: Structure

 DIPEA consists of a central nitrogen atom that is bonded to an ethyl group and two isopropyl groups.
 A lone pair of electrons resides on the nitrogen atom, which can react with electrophiles.
-However, as the two isopropyl groups and the ethyl group occupy much of the space surrounding the N atom, only small electrophiles such as protons can react with the nitrogen lone pair.
+However, the three alkyl groups on the nitrogen atom create steric hindrance, so only small electrophiles such as protons can react with the nitrogen lone pair.

 Occurrence and preparation

 DIPEA is commercially available.
 It is traditionally prepared by the alkylation of diisopropylamine with diethyl sulfate.

 Pure DIPEA exists as a colorless liquid, although commercial samples can be slightly yellow.
 If necessary, the compound can be purified by distillation from potassium hydroxide or calcium hydride.

 Uses and reactions

 DIPEA is a sterically hindered organic base that is commonly employed as a proton scavenger.
 Thus, like 2,2,6,6-tetramethylpiperidine and triethylamine, DIPEA is a good base but a poor nucleophile, DIPEA has low solubility in water, which makes it very easily recovered in commercial processes, a combination of properties that makes it a useful organic reagent.